functional-art/functional-art.github.com/2020/performances.md

 [Paper (PDF)](https://functional-art.org/2020/papers/Poetry-OleksandrZhabenko.pdf)

-In the performance paper a question of creating the somewhat suitable for poetry and music text in Ukrainian is explored.
-An idea of "phonetic" languages is introduced, for which the phonetic properties are of greater importance than the grammar rules with possibly preserving the semantics of the text.
+In the performance paper a question of creating the somewhat suitable for poetry and music text is explored.
+An idea of ”phonetic” languages is introduced, for which the phonetic properties are of greater importance than the grammar rules with possibly preserving the semantics of the text.
 Several programs in Haskell are used to test the idea.
 An algorithm and respective programs in Haskell are introduced to evaluate the suitability of the text in such a phonetic language for poetry and music.
-The results are used to create and analyze some Ukrainian texts and music using the programs and additionally
-SoX and Audacity.
-The idea can be extrapolated and extended for the other languages especially those ones that do not request a strict words order.
+The results are used to create and analyze some Ukrainian texts and music using the programs and additionally SoX.
+Shown that The idea can be extrapolated and extended for the other languages especially those ones that do not request a strict words order.

 ## 3. The (not so) lonely Haskell Multimedia Live Programmer